EmeraldLS/Data-structures/README.md

-Welcome to a series about Data strcutures
+Welcome to a new series about data strcutures
 -

-# BreakDown about this series
+# BreakDown about for series
 1. Data structure explanation
 2. Linear Data structure
     * linkedList